Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions

 The contents of the paper are organized as follows.
-In section \ref{secweylgn} we start by setting the basics of the Fefferman-Graham formalism.
-Some general results of conformal geometry are also proven and two useful formulas for the Weyl tensor are derived, which have several applications in this paper, an example being the calculation of the initial data in the second part of the paper.
-The main results of the section are Lemma \ref{lemmaWeyls} which can be used to relate the Weyl tensors at $\scri$ of the conformal metric with arbitrary free data and the one with vanishing free data, and Theorem \ref{theognweyl} which establishes that the $n$-th order coefficient of the FG expansion coincides (up to a certain constant) with the electric part of the rescaled Weyl tensor in the case when $\scri$ is conformally flat and $n>3$ (for $n=3$ this is true in full generality).
+In Section \ref{secweylgn} we start by setting the basics of the Fefferman-Graham formalism.
+Some general results of conformal geometry are also proven and two useful formulas for the Weyl tensor are derived (cf. Lemmas \ref{lemmaCt} and \ref{lemmaWeyls}, with proofs in Appendix \ref{appA}), which have several applications in this paper, an example being the calculation of the initial data in the second part of the paper.
+Then Theorem \ref{theognweyl} is proven, which establishes that the $n$-th order coefficient of the FG expansion coincides (up to a certain constant) with the electric part of the rescaled Weyl tensor in the case when $\scri$ is conformally flat and $n>3$ (for $n=3$ this is true in full generality).
 This theorem finds immediate application in the Cauchy problem of Einstein equations at $\scri$ with positive cosmological constant (cf. Corollary \ref{coroland}).
-In section \ref{appendixKID} we derive a KID equation for analytic data at $\scri$ for $n$ odd and even with vanishing obstruction tensor (we indicate that the result should also hold when the obstruction tensor is non-zero, but this requires additional analysis).
+In Section \ref{appendixKID} we derive a KID equation for analytic data at $\scri$ for $n$ odd and even with vanishing obstruction tensor (we indicate that the result should also hold when the obstruction tensor is non-zero, but this requires additional analysis).
 This equation is necessary and sufficient for the Cauchy development of the data at $\scri$ to admit a Killing vector field.
-Our final section \ref{secKdsmet} gives an interesting application of the previous results.
+Our final Section \ref{secKdsmet} gives an interesting application of the previous results.
 Namely, we calculate the initial data of the Kerr-de Sitter metrics in all dimensions \cite{Gibbons2005}.
 As mentioned above, these data are uniquely characterized by the conformal class of a CKVF $\Y$.
 In order to give a complete characterization, we identify this conformal class using the results in \cite{marspeon21}.

 Throughout this paper, $n$ refers to the dimension of $\scri$ and $n+1$ the dimension of the spacetime.
 Several results below are valid in arbitrary signature and arbitrary sign of the cosmological costant.
 We will work in the general setup unless otherwise stated.